-Meridian Man Sentenced to Over 27 Years in Prison for Conspiracy and Cocaine Trafficking
+Biloxi Man Sentenced to over 11 Years in Prison for Conspiracy to Possess with Intent to Distribute Fentanyl

 Jackson, Miss. – Daniel Robert, age 43, of Meridian, Mississippi, was sentenced today by Chief U.S. District Judge Daniel P. Jordan, III to serve 330 months in federal prison, followed by 5 years of supervised release, for conspiracy and narcotics trafficking, announced U.S. Attorney Mike Hurst and Michelle A. Sutphin, Special Agent in Charge of the Federal Bureau of Investigation.
 Robert was also ordered to pay a $1500 fine.

 On January 23, 2020, after a three-day jury trial in U.S. District Court, Robert was found guilty of two counts of conspiracy to possess cocaine with intent to distribute, one count of possession of cocaine with intent to distribute and one count of attempted possession of cocaine with intent to distribute.
 Robert was originally indicted by a federal grand jury on September 3, 2009.

 From 2007 through 2009, Robert was being investigated by the FBI along with several other individuals.
 The FBI’s investigation showed that Robert directed the sale of multiple kilograms of cocaine and took in tens of thousands of dollars.
 Robert organized the transport of cocaine from Houston, Texas, and sold the narcotics in Lauderdale County, Mississippi.
 Robert’s criminal organization involved numerous people and utilized vehicles with custom built hidden compartments for transportation of drugs and money.